List of Marvel Comics characters: A: Bashir Twins

 The first Apex first appeared in Avengers Arena #1 (December 2012) and was created by Dennis Hopeless and Kev Walker.

-Apex is one of sixteen teenagers kidnapped by Arcade who forces them to fight each other to the death in his latest version of Murderworld.
-She is part of the Braddock Academy group (consisting of Kid Briton, Anachronism, Cullen Bloodstone and Nara) which is joined by Death Locket despite death threats from Kid Briton and Nara.
-Death Locket started bonding with Apex as she introduces her to the rest of the Braddock Academy.
+Apex is one of sixteen teenagers kidnapped by Arcade and forced to fight to the death in his latest version of Murderworld.
+She is part of the Braddock Academy group (consisting of Kid Briton, Anachronism, Cullen Bloodstone, and Nara), which is joined by Death Locket despite death threats from Kid Briton and Nara.

-There is discord in the Braddock Academy's ranks as Anachronism and Kid Briton get into an argument.
-An earthquake then separates Bloodstone and Anachronism from Apex, Nara, Kid Briton, and Death Locket.
-Death Locket goes dormant as her cybernetics take over and she blasts Nara off a cliff and into the ocean.
-Kid Briton is enraged by this and tries to kill her until Apex orders him not to, revealing that she knew about his affair with Nara back at the Braddock Academy and that "we're here now and I'm done sharing."

-Nara, Anachronism, and Bloodstone manage to survive falling into the chasm and come to the conclusion that Apex is manipulating Death Locket and Kid Briton to her own ends.
-The trio is then teleported by Arcade to the supply cache at Quadrant 2 just as Apex, Death Locket, and Kid Briton arrive.
-Nara and Apex start arguing and Apex confirms that she was the one who ordered Death Locket to attack Nara.
+After surviving an earthquake, Nara, Anachronism, and Bloodstone conclude that Apex is manipulating Death Locket and Kid Briton to her own ends.
+Arcade teleports the three to a supply cache as Apex, Death Locket, and Kid Briton arrive.
+Nara and Apex start arguing and Apex confirms that she ordered Death Locket to attack Nara.
 Kid Briton tries to intervene as Nara continues calling him a "weak puppet."
-An irate Kid Briton attempts to kill Nara for insulting him only to be beheaded by Anachronism.
+Kid Briton attempts to kill Nara for insulting him, but is killed by Anachronism.